WaterFutures/water-futures-battle/docs/problem/system-description/sources.md

 The cost of water production at every source is a combination of four components:

-- Fixed costs (personnel, taxes, planned maintenance, etc.)
+- Fixed costs (personnel, taxes, planned maintenance, etc.),
-- Volumetric costs for energy
+- Volumetric costs for energy,
 - Volumetric costs for non-energy related expenditures (chemicals, filters, etc.)
-- Extra volumetric costs for non-energy related expenditures This final component is an additional cost paid when the source operates above its planned production capacity, i.e., nominal capacity multiplied by its capacity target factor (which can be interpreted as the ideal efficiency point).
+- Extra volumetric costs for non-energy related expenditures.

+This final component is an additional cost paid when the source operates above its planned production capacity, i.e., nominal capacity multiplied by its capacity target factor (which can be interpreted as the ideal efficiency point).

 Similarly to municipalities, sources can also open and close over time.